DonSchenck/vaxmysql/README.md

 ### 0.2 Install the 'oc' CLI
 The `oc` command line interface (CLI) allows you to work with your OpenShift cluster from a terminal command line.
 The `oc` CLI for OpenShift can be installed by following the instructions on [the oc CLI Getting Started web page](https://docs.openshift.com/container-platform/4.9/cli_reference/openshift_cli/getting-started-cli.html).

+### 0.3 Install the 'kubectl' CLI
+This `kubectl` CLI allows you to work with a Kubernetes cluster from a terminal command line.
+The `kubectl` CLI can be installed by following the instructions on [the kubectl installation page](https://kubernetes.io/docs/tasks/tools/).

 ### 0.3 Log in to your sandbox from the command line
 Open a terminal session on your local machine and use the `oc login` command to log into your cluster from there.
 The instructions for doing that are in [this short article](https://developers.redhat.com/blog/2021/04/21/access-your-developer-sandbox-for-red-hat-openshift-from-the-command-line).
 This can be done using macOS, Windows, and Linux.

 ## 1. Creating the Secret object used to access to database

 When the database instance is being created, we have the opportunity to specify a root password.
 This password is stored in a Kubernetes Secret object, which we are calling "mariadbpassword".
-The password is created by taking the password ("admin" in thise case) and Base64-encoding it.
+The password is created by taking the password ("admin" in this case) and Base64-encoding it.
 The resulting string is then put into the YAML file for the secret.
 In this case, the YAML file is called "mariadb-secret.yaml".

 This has already been done, as we can see in the contents of the file "mariadb-secret.yaml":